coumbaK/TraceryCookBot/README.md

 --your answer here  --

 ## How have your styled your page to best present this character?
-What scene are you suggesting?
+What scene or mood are you suggesting?

 --your answer here  --

-## Describe the first state, and what this bot can respond to in that state?.
+## Describe the first thing this bot can respond to.
 What is the expressive range of what you say in response?

 --your answer here  --